flyway/flywaydb.org/documentation/commandline/skip.md

 ---
 # Command-line: skip

 Mark versioned migrations to skip in the schema history table.
-Skipped migrations will be ignored on next migrate.
-Migrations to skip configured with the `skipVersions` configuration option.
+Skipped migrations will be ignored for every subsequent `migrate`.
+The migrations to skip are configured with the `skipVersions` configuration option.

 <a href="/documentation/command/skip"><img src="/assets/balsamiq/command-skip.png" alt="skip"></a>

+Skip is useful in situations where you have applied ad-hoc changes to a production database.
+You may then write a migration that reproduces these changes and apply them with Flyway in your development and test environments; marking them as skipped on the production database prevents them being re-applied.

 ## Usage